MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-app-policies-create.md

     All of the specified conditions must be met for this app policy to generate an alert.

 1. When you're done specifying the conditions, select **Save**, and then select **Next**.
 1. On the **Define Policy Actions** page, select **Disable app** if you want app governance to disable the app when an alert based on this policy is generated, and then select **Next**.
+Use caution when applying actions because a policy may affect users and legitimate app use.

 1. On the **Define Policy Status** page, select one of these options:

     - **Audit mode**: Policies are evaluated but configured actions won't occur.
 Audit mode policies appear with the status of **Audit** in the list of policies.
+You should use Audit mode for testing a new policy.
     - **Active**: Policies are evaluated and configured actions will occur.
     - **Inactive**: Policies aren't evaluated and configured actions won't occur.

-## Create a custom policy

-App governance provides some basic templates that make it easy to create useful policies for monitoring apps in your tenant.

-1. On the app governance page, select the **Policy** tab.
-1. Select **Create policy**.
-1. Under **Categories** select **Custom**.
-Under **Templates** select **Custom policy**.
-Select **Next**.
-1. Enter a name for your policy, type a description, and then in the **Policy severity** drop-down list, select a severity.
-Select **Next**.
-1. Select **No, I want to customize the policy** and then select **Next**.
-1. Choose whether you want this policy to apply to all apps in your tenant, specific apps, or all apps except the ones you choose.
-If you choose specific apps, or all apps except for this policy, select **Add apps** and select the desired apps from the list.
-In the **Choose apps** pane, you can select multiple apps to which this policy will be applied, and then select **Add**.
-Select **Next** when you're satisfied with the list.
-1. Select **Set new conditions for the policy** and then select **Edit conditions**.
-Select **Add condition** and choose a condition from the list and then select the condition to apply.
-Repeat to add more conditions.
-Select **Save** to save the rule, and when you're finished adding rules, select **Next**.
-    >[!Note]
-    > Some policy conditions are only applicable to apps that access Graph API permissions.
-When evaluating apps that access only non-Graph APIs, app governance will skip these policy conditions and proceed to check only other policy conditions.
-    >
-1. By default, this policy will trigger alerts when the conditions are met.
-You can choose to take action when the policy triggers such as **Disable app**.
-Use caution when applying actions because a policy may affect users and legitimate app use.
-Select **Next**.
-1. Choose the policy status:
-    - **Audit** - policy evaluation is active but policy action is disabled.
-    - **Active** - policy evaluation and action are active.
-    - **Inactive** - policy evaluation and action are disabled.

-    You should use Audit mode for testing a new policy.
-Select **Next**.
 1. Carefully review all parameters of your custom policy.
 Select **Submit** when you're satisfied.
 You can also go back and change settings by selecting **Edit** beneath any of the settings.

 ## Test and monitor your new app policy